Spirituality In Recovery is a supplementary page which supports the page on Recovery From Severe ME/ CFS.

 But I hope you will appreciate that, having spent 14 years of my life drinking through a straw, with a commode by the bed, it is not a discussion I am prepared to spend much time on.

-the possibility that we are part of the infinite and "Nothing is
+We hold out for the possibility that we are part of the infinite and "Nothing is impossible to God."

-However, for now we experience ourselves as physical, and it is important to state that M.E. is a physical illness.
+However, for now we experience ourselves as physical, and it is important to state that Myalgic Encephalomyelitis is a physical illness.

-It's not complicated: if you cannot physically do an ordinary activity without it damaging your health or possibly leading to death, then you are physically ill.
+It's not complicated: if you cannot physically carry out an ordinary activity without it damaging your health or possibly leading to death, then you are physically ill.

 (Sprituality is also used very successfully in the 12 Step programs for recovery from addiction.